Maria Taylor (musician): Azure Ray Reunion & More

+Return to Los Angeles & Flower Moon Records

 After moving back to Los Angeles, Taylor wrote and recorded In the Next Life, released December 9, 2016, on her own label, Flower Moon Records.
 The album features guest appearances from familiar collaborators Joshua Radin, Conor Oberst and more.
 "If Only" (featuring Oberst) was prominently featured in NBC's This Is Us.
 NPR, who premiered the full album stream, called it "her warmest and most affecting album... filled with gorgeous, touching songs about family, legacy, fear and the pursuit of contentment."

 In November 2017, Taylor joined Ben Lee, Mike Watt, Joey Waronker and others as Daniel Johnston's backing band during the Los Angeles stop of his final tour.
 That same month, Azure Ray announced they would once again reunite for a one-off show in Los Angeles at the Lodge Room on January 20, 2018.

-In April 2018, Paste premiered "Real Life (Trump Era) from the Friends and Family Vol. 1 compilation, put out on her label, Flower Moon Records.
+In April 2018, Paste premiered "Real Life (Trump Era)" from the Friends and Family Vol. 1 compilation, put out on her label, Flower Moon Records.
 Released May 11, 2018, other contributors included Azure Ray bandmate Orenda Fink, Nik Freitas, Louis Schefano, Jake Bellows, and more.
 Flower Moon Records has since re-released Taylor's earlier albums, 11:11 and LadyLuck, as well as Azure Ray's self-titled record and Burn and Shiver.

 Taylor performed on The Ellen Show with Joshua Radin during his performance of "Here, Right Now" in October 2019.
 On November 11, 2019, Taylor released her new self-titled album on Flower Moon Records.
 Flood Magazine premiered the single "Waiting in Line" featuring Counting Crows' Adam Duritz on October 24, 2019.
 Under the Radar premiered the Alan Tanner directed video for "Spinning Wheel" on January 22, 2020.

 In 2021, Azure Ray announced their first new album in over a decade, Remedy.
 In March 2021, Taylor was featured on Phoebe Bridgers cover of the John Prine song "Summer's End" for the Spotify Singles series.
 She also appears on Bridgers' cover of "Funny Feeling" by Bo Burnham.

+Taylor appears on multiple tracks from Bright Eyes' 2022 Companion reissue series, including the I'm Wide Awake, It's Morning tracks "First Day of My Life" and "We Are Nowhere and It's Now."
+Bright Eyes also covered Azure Ray's "November" on the LIFTED Or The Story Is In The Soil, Keep Your Ear To The Ground Companion version.
+She joined the band as their drummer during Bright Eyes' 2023 world tour of the United States, Mexico, Australia and New Zealand.
+In 2023, Taylor also penned the original song entitled "Everything I Wanted" for Season 1 of the Hallmark Channel's series The Way Home.

 Personal life

 Taylor plays with the high E-string removed from her guitar.
 Taylor previously dated Bright Eyes singer-songwriter Conor Oberst.
-She is married and has two children.
+The Bright Eyes song ‘First Day of my life’ was written about Taylor.
+She was married and has two children.